al6x/vfs/readme.md

 # Vfs - Virtual File System

 Handy and simple abstraction over any storage that can represent concept of File and Directory (or at least part of it).
-The Vfs for File System is the same as ActiveRecord is for Relational Databases.
+The Vfs for File System is kinda the same as ActiveRecord is for Relational Databases.

 Currently, there are following implementations available: